 clerk for the Court of Appeals and to every party listed on the docketing

-statement, and (2) each party must file an original and four copies of the
+statement, and (2) each party must file an original and two copies of the

 brief.
 All filings must contain proof of service; the Court cannot

 consider documents that are filed without proof of service endorsed on the

 document or separately filed.
 App.R.
 13(D).

 Once I have filed my Notice of Appeal,